thuchoang90/thuchoang90.github.io/_posts/2020-07-24-tee-hw-crypto-core.md

 - Open the Vivado tool, select the '*Open Project*'
 - Point to '*tee-hardware/fpga/Xilinx/VC707/VC707.xpr*', then click '*OK*'
-- From the top-menu or in the Flow Navigation on the left, click the '*Generate Bitstream*' (at 1st time run, it will pop-up dialog and ask about synthesys & implementation -> just tick '*Don't show this dialog again*' and hit Yes)
+- From the top-menu or in the Flow Navigation on the left, click the '*Generate Bitstream*' (at first time run, it will pop-up dialog and ask about synthesys & implementation -> just tick '*Don't show this dialog again*' and hit Yes)
 - It will build sysnthesys, then implementation, then generate bitstream sequentially.
 When it's done, another dialog will appear and ask about '*Generate Memory Configuration*'.
 If you don't want to generate the files for flash programming, just skip this then you're done.

 But if you do want to program the flash, then choose the '*Generate Memory Configuration File*' then click '*OK*'.
 A new dialog will appear: